aptech/tspdlib/docs/coint_cissano.rst

 Purpose
 ----------------

-Lagrange Multiplier‐type statistic to test the null hypothesis of cointegration allowing for the possibility of a structural break.
+Computes a Lagrange Multiplier‐type statistic to test the null hypothesis of cointegration allowing for the possibility of a structural break.

 Format
 ----------------